mathanprasannakumar/FaceRecognition/README.md

- <h3>3) Cosine distance<h3>
+ <h3>3) Cosine distance</h3>

- <h4>similarity between the two embedding is measured using cosine distance, if the cosine distance is less than the threshold fixed then the both anchor and input image are similiar otherwise not similiar<h4>
+ <p>similarity between the two embedding is measured using cosine distance, if the cosine distance is less than the threshold fixed then the both anchor and input image are similiar otherwise not similiar<p>

  <img src="cosine.png">